dimsumlabs/dsl-meet/README.md

  1. Make sure that Deno is installed.

- 2. Disable IPv6 because otherwise connections to IRC are not possible. (blocked by our [IPv6 provider][4])

- 3. Clone this repo into: `~/dsl-meet`
+ 2. Clone this repo into: `~/dsl-meet`

- 4. Generate the certificates (taken from the article [“How to create an HTTPS certificate for localhost domains”][1]):
+ 3. Generate the certificates (taken from the article [“How to create an HTTPS certificate for localhost domains”][1]):

         cd ~/dsl-meet/web_server